-Prereqs: BIOL 152L&L (formerly BIOL 105L&L)

-completed successfully with a grade of C
+- Prereqs: BIOL 152L&L (formerly BIOL 105L&L) completed successfully with a grade of C or better. - Note: Course restricted to current Nursing Students.

-or better.

 This course is designed to provide the student with the theoretical foundation for the clinical application of pharmacology throughout the curriculum.
 The focus of the course is on the identification of the major drug classifications.
 Emphasis is placed on the identification of the basic mode of action, therapeutic effects, adverse effects, nursing implications, and patient teaching for the most common drug groups within each classification.